jeremykendall/php-domain-parser/README.md

 only the `Pdp\Domain` exposes methods to correctly format domain names. the named constructors highlight the algorithm used to convert the domain name between ascii and unicode format.

-`Domain::fromIDNA2008` convert the value to its unicode format using IDNA 2008 rules.
-While `Domain::fromIDNA2003` does it using legacy rules.
+For backward compatibility, you can also use the IDNA2003 algorithm via the `Domain::fromIDNA2003`.
 At any given moment you can tell which algorithm will be used to convert the domain and in which format it is using the following methods:

 ~~~php
 use Pdp\Domain;